Tap30/client-socket-manager/packages/core/README.md

   - `onAnySubscribedMessageReceived`: Fired when any message is received from a subscribed channel.
   - `onVisiblePage`: Fired when the page's `visibilityState` changes to `visible`.
   - `onHiddenPage`: Fired when the page's `visibilityState` changes to `hidden`.
+- `devtool`: Enables the in-browser DevTool panel for socket debugging.
+This is useful for development and debugging purposes.
+In production environments, it's recommended to leave this disabled.

 ### Properties: